DM-Lab-UvA/MinCompSpin/README.md

 ## Documentation

-All the information about this package (installation, available objects/functions and how to use them) can be found in the documentation: [Documentation](https://dm-lab-uva.github.io/MinCompSpin/index.html)
+All the information about this package (installation, available objects/functions and how to use them) can be found in the [documentation](https://dm-lab-uva.github.io/MinCompSpin/index.html).

 ## Requirements